Back to blog

 When .NET MAUI Fits The Budget

-.NET MAUI is strongest when your product can benefit from a shared C# codebase, Microsoft ecosystem alignment, and native mobile or desktop targets.
+.NET MAUI is strongest when the product can benefit from a shared C# codebase, Microsoft ecosystem alignment, and native mobile or desktop targets.
 It can be a good fit for internal operations apps, B2B workflow tools, field-service apps, desktop-plus-mobile products, Microsoft 365 or Azure-connected systems, and teams that already have .NET engineering capability.

 Microsoft's current documentation positions .NET MAUI for Android, iOS, macOS through Mac Catalyst, and Windows through WinUI.
 That breadth is useful, but it does not remove platform decisions.
 A mobile-only app, a desktop-heavy app, and a MAUI Blazor hybrid app have different testing, UX, packaging, and release needs.
 NextPage's .NET MAUI App Development Services page explains how platform-fit planning compares MAUI with Flutter, React Native, native apps, desktop apps, and mobile-first web.